dqops/dqo/docs/checks/column/consistency/date-match-format-percent.md

 ## **date match format percent**

 **Check description**
-Verifies that the percentage of date values matching the given format in a column does not exceed the maximum accepted percentage.
+Verifies that the percentage of date values matching the given format in a column does not exceed the minimum accepted percentage.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|